Lisa Guyer

 Lisa Guyer (born October 25, 1963) is an American singer, guitarist, and songwriter.

+Early life

 She was born into a musical family that put on shows in their community, and Guyer learned to sing and dance by age four.

+Career

 Guyer's vocal skills are completely self-taught.
 Godsmack's Sully Erna describes Guyer as having "a phenomenal voice and a four-octave range".
-Guyer is an associate professor at Berklee College of Music in Boston.
+As of 2016 Guyer was an associate professor at Berklee College of Music in Boston.